udnapaw/data-attribute/README.md

 # Data Attribute

-How to define and use data in Vue JS
+How to define and use data attribute in Vue JS